rowanmoul/ArchSecureDualBoot/README.md

 - Default Key Algorithm: `hmac:null:null` (sealed data can only be a keyed hash).
 - Default Hash Algorithm: sha256

-If you encountered an error with `tpm2_create` previously, repeat the same steps here.
+If you encountered an error with `tpm2_create` previously, repeat the same steps here to create the key and then load it into the TPM in a separate command.

 #### Store the sealing object in the TPM NV Storage